-A version of this article was first published in Healthy Life magazine, under the name, “Portion Distortion.”
-I have an Emergency Room doctor friend who’s been thinking about writing a book called Eat Less or Die because she’s so worried about the health consequences she sees from obesity.
-I am not obese but like a lot of Americans I struggle with my weight.
+Are we too fat and too unhealthy?
+Like a lot of Americans, I struggle with my weight.
 I saw myself on French TV and was appalled by how fat my arms looked.
-My doc friend’s concerns inspired me to post this article here.
+A version of this article was first published in Healthy Life, under the name, “Portion Distortion.”
+I have a doctor friend who works in emergency medicine who has been thinking about writing a book called Eat Less or Die because she’s so worried about the health consequences she sees from obesity.
+Her concerns inspired me to reprint this article on this blog.

 Walk down the street in any European city and pay attention to the waistlines of the people you pass.
 The largest belt sizes belong to the American tourists.